We’ve been honoring our Urban Heroes since 2011.

-You can find them in front of Circle Food Store, the Lafitte Greenway, Dooky Chase’s Restaurant, St. Peter Claver church, Del Fuego, Bywater Art Lofts, Finn McCools, Ms. Mae’s, City Hall, Zeitgeist/Saturn Printing, NORA, McDonough 35, Massey’s, and Broadmoor Improvement Association.
+You can find them in front of Urban League, Circle Food Store, the Lafitte Greenway, Dooky Chase’s Restaurant, St. Peter Claver church, Del Fuego, Bywater Art Lofts, Finn McCools, Ms. Mae’s, City Hall, Zeitgeist/Saturn Printing, NORA, McDonough 35, Massey’s, and Broadmoor Improvement Association.

 Have someone you’d like to nominate?
 Check out the Take Action!
 Tab.